kevh182/send_it_to_tty2rpi/README.md

 ### Overview
 "send_it_to_tty2rpi" are extension apps for use with [ojaksch's (aka RealLarry) "MiSTer tty2rpi" project](https://github.com/ojaksch/MiSTer_tty2rpi).
-More information on this project be found on the [discussion page for tty2rpi](https://misterfpga.org/viewtopic.php?t=5437) on the [MiSTer FPGA Forum](https://misterfpga.org).
+More information on this project can be found on the [discussion page for tty2rpi](https://misterfpga.org/viewtopic.php?t=5437) on the [MiSTer FPGA Forum](https://misterfpga.org).

 "send_it_to_tty2rpi" assumes you already have a "MiSTer tty2rpi" marquee set up.